An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \subsubsection{Workers' Performance Analysis}

-We investigate the performance of different ranked workers per cluster by looking into workers' reliability, trustworthiness and success.
-The probability of a worker make a submission after registered for a task will be reported as worker reliability, the probability of a submission passes the peer review and labeled as valid submission provides workers trustworthiness, and the probability of a submission passed the peer review and labeled as win provides workers success.
-In topcoder, crowd worker’s reliability of competing on the tasks is measured based on last 15 competitions workers registered and submitted.
+We investigate the performance of different ranked workers per community by looking into workers' reliability, trustworthiness, and success.
+The probability of a worker making a submission after registration for a task will be reported as worker reliability; the probability of a submission passing the peer review and being labeled as valid submission gives the worker's trustworthiness; and, the probability of a submission passing the peer review process and being labeled as win gives the worker's success.
+In TopCoder, the crowd workers' reliability of competing on the tasks is measured based on the last 15 competitions workers registered for and submitted to.
 For example, if a worker submitted 14 tasks out of 15 last registered tasks, his reliability is 93\% (14/15).